 - (d) The number of people on your board and the number of board members who have disabilities. - (2) Exhibit 3-Your purpose, community ties and experience: - (a) A description of your purpose(s), current activities, and how long you have been in existence. - (b) A description of your ties to the community in which your project will be located and to the minority and disability communities in particular, including a description of the specific geographic area(s) in which you have served. - (c) A description of local government support for the project (including financial assistance, donation of land, provision of services, etc.). - (d) Letters of support for your organization and for the proposed project from organizations familiar with the housing and supportive services needs of the target population (e.g., the local center for independent living, the Statewide Independent Living Council) that you expect to serve in the proposed project. - (e) A description of your housing and/ or supportive services experience.
 The description should include any rental housing projects (including any integrated housing developments) and/ or supportive services facilities that you sponsored, own and/or operate, your past or current involvement in any programs other than housing that demonstrates your management capabilities (including financial management) and experience, your experience in serving the target population (persons with disabilities and minorities); and the reasons for receiving any increases in fund reservations for developing and/or operating previously funded Section 202 or Section 811 projects.
 The description should include data on the facilities and services provided, the racial/ethnic composition of the populations served, if available, and information and testimonials from residents or community leaders on the quality of the activities.
-Examples of activities that could be described include housing counseling, nutrition and food services, special housing referral, screening and information project. (g) A description of the practical solutions you will implement which will enable residents of your project to achieve independent living and economic empowerment.
-In addition, describe the educational opportunities you will provide for the residents and how you will provide them.
-This description should include the activities you will undertake to improve computer access, literacy and employment opportunities (e.g., provide programs that can teach residents how to use computers to become educated as well as achieve economic self-sufficiency through job training and placement).
-And, finally, describe how your proposed project will be an improved living environment for the residents when compared to their previous place of residence.
+Examples of activities that could be described include housing counseling, nutrition and food services, special housing referral, screening and information projects.

-(f) A description of your efforts to involve members of the target population (persons with disabilities including minority persons with disabilities and persons with disabilities similar to those of the prospective residents) in the development of the application as well as your intent to involve the target population in the development and operation of the project, including final closing.
-Completion of Exhibit 8(l), Logic Model, will assist you in completing your response to this Exhibit.
+(f) A description of your efforts to involve members of the target population (persons with disabilities including minority persons with disabilities and persons with disabilities similar to those of the prospective residents) in the development of the application as well as your intent to involve the target population in the development and operation of the